Quantity is not quality. Pick only the game elements that you need.

 Don’t forget to include enticing rewards such as shopping vouchers or a free pass to work from home for a day, to get them motivated to earn those points!

-Check out this sample HR (Employee Welfare) game
+Watch this space, we’ll be creating a sample HR (Employee Welfare) game soon!

 Objective #4: To engage the general public (Marketing/Publicity)